Deadline: April 15, 2019

 ASBMR Harold M. Frost Young Investigator Award

 Harold Frost’s ideas transformed the face of skeletal biology and orthopedic science and he is regarded by many as being the most influential theoretician in skeletal biology of the 20th century.
 Harold Frost developed the process of quantitative bone histomorphometry, discovered the intermediary organization of bone and shed theoretical insights into the adaptation of bone to mechanical forces and hormones.
-In addition to Harold Frost's many scientific accomplishments, he was an active participant in the Sun Valley Workshop on Skeletal Tissue Biology, an annual meeting that emphasizes interaction between young investigators and senior investigators.
+In addition to Harold Frost's many scientific accomplishments, he was an active participant in the ORS International Musculoskeletal Biology Workshop at Sun Valley, an annual meeting that emphasizes interaction between young investigators and senior investigators.
 His participation in the workshop influenced many young scientists.
 The award was established in Dr. Frost’s honor.

-Nine awards of $1,500 each are available, based on competitive application.
+Ten awards of $1,500 each are available, based on competitive application.
 The young investigators who receive Harold Frost Awards are required to present their research at the ORS 48th International Musculoskeletal Biology Workshop at Sun Valley held July 25 - 28, 2019 in Sun Valley, Idaho, USA.

 Note: The award covers the meeting registration fee, but recipients are expected to make their own arrangements for travel and accommodations.

 Abstracts are 1-3 pages with figures and references included in the abstract.
 Please follow the instructions on the Abstract Template when creating an abstract.